masashitanimura/2.0/pages/evowebservices/evowebservices_eventconfiguration.md

 toc: false
 ---

 EMS Event Notifications must be configured to communicate with the EMS Web Services.
 The EMS configuration file must be modified as follows.
-Please view the [EMS User’s Guide](http://docs.evostream.com/2.0/userguide_overview.html) for more detailed information on configuring Event Notifications.
+Please view the [Configuring Event Notification](userguide_eventsoverview.html#configuring-event-notificationl) for more detailed information on configuring Event Notifications.

 **config.lua:**